Polyphonte: Birth of the bear twins

 Once at home, Polyphonte gave birth to two humanoid bear-like sons, Agrius and Oreius (the result of her union with the bear).
 Agrius and Oreius grew into huge men of immense strength.
 As perhaps befits their feral patronage, the Bear Twins honored neither men nor gods.
 Indeed, they were cannibals who attacked strangers on the road.

 Zeus despised Agrius and Oreius and so sent Hermes to punish them as he saw fit.
 The brothers almost had their hands and feet severed by the vengeful god were it not for the intervention of their great-grandfather Ares.
 Despite their monstrous nature, Ares persuaded Hermes to commute the sentence.
 Together, Hermes and Ares transformed Agrius, Oreius, Polyphonte, and the family's female servant into birds.
 Polyphonte was transformed into the owl-like strix, which neither ate nor drank and cried during that night, which portended war and sedition for mankind.
 As for her sons, Oreius was turned into a "bird called lagōs" (hypothetically translated as an "eagle owl") regarded as ill omen, and Agrius was turned into a vulture, a despised carrion-eating bird.
 In a small act of mercy, Ares and Hermes heeded the female servant's prayer where she had no involvement in the Bear Twins' actions and decided not to transform her into a bird heralding evil for mankind.
 Instead, she was transformed into a woodpecker (supposedly a sign of good luck if seen before a hunt).

 Parallels to other stories

 The story bears strong similarities with the tales of Hippolytus, Atalanta and Callisto.
 It has been suggested that all these tales deal with the function of Artemis within the rituals of Ancient Greece and shed light on how they saw a woman's first sexual encounter.
-In so far as the tale details bestiality as a punishment for offending the gods, the myth is also similar to that of Pasiphaë and the Minotaur where Pasiphaë mated with a bull resulting in the Minotaur's birth.
+In so far as the tale details bestiality as a punishment for offending the gods, the myth is also similar to that of Pasiphaë who mated with the Cretan Bull resulting in the Minotaur's birth.

 French folklorist Paul Delarue listed this story as an ancient parallel to the European tale of Jean de l'Ours, a strong hero born of a human woman and a bear.